Alison Watkins

 Alison Mary Watkins AM (born 29 December 1962) is an Australian CEO and director.
 She has had roles at McKinsey, GrainCorp, Berri Limited, and was a group managing director at Coca-Cola Amatil from March 2014 to May 2021.
 She has been a member of the Reserve Bank of Australia Board since December 2020, having previously served on their Takeover Panel.
 She has also held a number of non-executive directorships, including at the Centre for Independent Studies.
-In June 2021 she became Chancellor of the University of Tasmania.
+In June 2021, she became Chancellor of the University of Tasmania.

-Early life
+Early and personal life

 Watkins grew up on a farm in Tasmania, Australia.
-After boarding school she studied for a Bachelor of Commerce at the University of Tasmania.
-During this period she met her now husband Rod, with whom she has four children.
-After their university studies they moved to Sydney.
+After boarding school, she studied for a Bachelor of Commerce at the University of Tasmania.
+During this period, she met her now husband, Rod, with whom she has four children.
+After their university studies, they moved to Sydney.

+Watkins' son, Elliot, is a well known YouTuber by the name Muselk, with over 9 million subscribers on the platform.
+Her daughter, Ilsa, Is currently in a relationship with Australian YouTuber LazarBeam.
+Another of her daughters, Grace, is the CEO and director of Click Media, a group she established with a group of other Australian content creators and as of 2024 manages 83 well-known Australian creator brands and formerly managed LazarBeam.

 Career

 Watkins' first role was Junior Associate at McKinsey, where she remained for 10 years.
-In 1999 Watkins moved to ANZ as GGM Strategy & M&A, shifting after 18 months to lead their Regional banking division.
+In 1999, Watkins moved to ANZ as GGM Strategy & M&A, shifting after 18 months to lead their Regional banking division.
 She then took a leading role as CEO of Berri Ltd. Her first non-executive directorship was at Just Group.
-The first listed company she led was GrainCorp Ltd, where she was at the helm for 4 years.
+The first listed company she led was GrainCorp Ltd., where she was at the helm for 4 years.
 She is a former group managing director at Coca-Cola Amatil and is on the board of the Business Council of Australia.

 She was appointed a Member of the Order of Australia in the 2022 Australia Day Honours for "significant service to business through leadership roles with a range of organisations".